-Greenough & Sons shortlisted for 2021 Pitched Roofing Awards.
+Greenough & Sons win in the 2021 Pitched Roofing Awards.

-The renovation of a 17th Century listed café in the Snowdonia National Park, which incorporated some “rare” roofing methods using Welsh Slate, has put the contractors in line for a national award.
+The renovation of a 17th Century listed café in the Snowdonia National Park, which incorporated some “rare” roofing methods using Welsh Slate, has won the contractors a national award.

 Their 10-week work on the Grade II listed Y Sospan cafe in the town centre of Dolgellau in north-west Wales involved the use of mitred hips and “single-cut” swept valleys which were once traditional to the immediate area but are now extremely rare to see.